jimxshaw/rubystems/ruby-question-bank.md

 How can you return an array of files and folders using the `Dir` class, similar to Bash's `ls` command?
 - `Dir.entries('.')`

+## etcetera

+What is the main executable file for a Ruby program called?
+- `init.rb`